 - Billionaire investor: Canyon Capital Advisors

-Canyon Capital Advisors, with AUM of $20.9 billion, has propelled risk-taking founders Joshua Friedman and Mitchell Julis to Forbes' list of highest-earning hedge fund millionaires.
+Canyon Capital Advisors ($20.9 billion AUM) has propelled risk-taking founders Joshua Friedman and Mitchell Julis to Forbes' list of highest-earning hedge fund millionaires.

 Advanced Micro Devices (AMD) and Xilinx announced a deal in October 2020 in which AMD would acquire the latter in an all-stock transaction valued at $35 billion.
 The proposed merger has already passed muster with U.S., U.K. and E.U. antitrust authorities.

 So it's understandable if Canyon Capital is getting a bit antsy waiting for the green light from China's review process.
 After all, the Los Angeles hedge fund has been betting on this merger since the beginning.

 Canyon first bought shares in Xilinx in the fourth quarter of 2020, at which point the stake accounted for 4.6% of the fund's portfolio value.
 Canyon then upped its XLNX position in each of the following three quarters — the most recent being a 3% increase in Q3.

 The hedge fund now owns 1.8 million XLNX shares worth $273.3 million as of Sept.
 30. At 9.8% of the portfolio, XLNX is second among Canyon's top stock picks.
 Only Dell Technologies (DELL), at 11.0% of the fund, is larger.